Aid ship sets sail from Cyprus to Gaza, where hunger is worsening

-Aid ship sets sail from Cyprus to Gaza, where hunger is worsening 5 months into war.
+Aid ship sets sail from Cyprus to Gaza, where hunger is worsening five months into war.

 An aid ship loaded with some 200 tons of food set sail Tuesday from Cyprus to Gaza, the international charity behind the effort said.